 During well-child visits, pediatric clinicians deliver the S.A.F.E.
 (Suicide and Accident prevention through Family Education) Firearm program by offering brief counseling around making sure children don’t play with or use firearms without parents’ or guardians’ permission and offering families a free cable lock.

 The S.A.F.E.
-Firearm project is led by a team of researchers and clinicians at the University of Pennsylvania, Kaiser Permanente Colorado, and Henry Ford Health System and is funded by the National Institute of Mental Health.
+Firearm project is led by a team of researchers and clinicians at Northwestern University, the University of Pennsylvania, Kaiser Permanente Colorado, and Henry Ford Health and is funded by the National Institute of Mental Health.